 Cooper adopted an updated Code of Conduct in June 2021 to replace its Ethics and Business Conduct Policy.
 Cooper has implemented the Code of Conduct worldwide across all divisions, subsidiaries and affiliated companies and it is to be followed by all employees.
-Online training has been implemented and will be completed for all key employees in May/June 2022.
+Online training has been implemented and has been conducted for key employees in the previous financial year and will be carried out again for key employees in the new financial year.
 Employees who violate the Code of Conduct, as well as policies or the law, may face disciplinary action, including dismissal.
-All employees certify on an annual basis that they have received, read, and been trained on the Code of Conduct.
+All employees are required to certify on an annual basis that they have received, read, and been trained on the Code of Conduct.